7 Reasons NOT to use Hootsuite

 This means that you can’t schedule to Pinterest as well as other networks at the same time.
 You need to post Pinterest pins separately.

-Then you get the opportunity to select which boards you want to schedule your pin too.
-Unfortunately the selection panel is buggy, and didn’t show all my boards.
-The styling was slightly off with the checkbox overlapping my user image.
+Then you can select which boards you want to schedule your pin to.
+Unfortunately, the selection panel is buggy and doesn’t show all my boards.
+The styling was slightly off, with the checkbox overlapping my user image.
 I also couldn’t tell which of the boards were mine and which were shared boards.

-When you publish or schedule your pins to multiple boards, they all get posted at the same time.
+When you publish or schedule your pins to multiple boards, they all get posted simultaneously.
 This isn’t good practice.
-It’s much better to space out the posting to multiple boards over a longer time period.
+It’s much better to space out the posting to multiple boards over a more extended time period.
 This just isn’t possible with Hootsuite without creating one scheduled pin at a time.

 Hootsuite doesn’t offer any engagement or analytics features for Pinterest.
 There are some Pinterest reports in the old legacy reports system, but this is only for Enterprise users.